roqua/autovar/README.md

     var_info(av_state$rejected_models[[1]]$varest)

 The above example includes a model with `lag=3` (so lags 1, 2, and 3 are included), the model is ran on the logtransformed variables, and includes an exogenous dummy variable that has a 1 where values of `log(Depression)` are more than 3xstd away from the mean (because `iteration=1`, see the description of the `exogenous_max_iterations` parameter above for the meaning of the iterations) and 0 everywhere else.
 The included model is added at the start of the list, so it can be retrieved (assuming a valid `lag` was specified) with either `av_state$accepted_models[[1]]` if the model was valid or `av_state$rejected_models[[1]]` if it was invalid.
 In the above example, some info about the included model is printed (assuming it was invalid).

+The `exogenous_variables` argument should be a vector of variable names that already exist in the given data set, that will be supplied to every VAR model as exogenous variables.

 #### Results